iarsystems/bx-docker/README.md

 >    ..
 Using Docker image: iarsystems/bx<package>:<version>.
 > ```

-The __alias-set__ script will only set the aliases for the IAR Build Tools if the corresponding Docker image can be found in the host.
+The __aliases-set__ script will only set the aliases for the IAR Build Tools if the corresponding Docker image can be found in the host.

 From this point onwards, when any of the IAR Build Tools is invoked, the aliases will take place.
 The corresponding Docker container for the `iarsystems/bx<package>:<version>` image will be spawned, running the selected tool.
 When the tool operation is completed, the container is destroyed.